Aapuji/c-challenges/README.md

 ## Hashtable
 I tried creating a simple hash table, which is similar to a dictionary, but instead of keys and values, it has buckets, and in each one is a linked list of each key-value pair.
 To find out which bucket the pair goes into, it is fed into a hash function.

+## Charstream [C++]
+I implemented a character stream in C++.
+It is like a string, but instead of accessing every single character, you only have access to the first one.